-1 21.4 Expiration of Leave and Reinstatement: 2 Reinstatement is dependent upon the type of unpaid leave.
+1 21.4 Expiration of of Leave and Reinstatement: 2 Reinstatem ent is dependent upon the type of unpaid leave.
 Refer to the 3 appropriate section for more information.
-4 21.5 Extension of Leave: 5 If an extension of the leave is required, a request for the extension must be 6 submitted in writing at least five (5) days in advance of the leave expiration 7 or as soon as practical.
-Consideration of an extension will be based on the 8 same criteria as the original request.
-Failure to return to work at the 9 expiration of the leave may result in termination.
-10 21.6 FAMILY AND MEDICAL LEAVE: 11 A. Eligible employees may take a maximum of twelve (12) weeks or 12 family and medical leave in their FMLA leave year.
-This leave may 13 be paid if applicable leave is available or the leave may be unpaid 14 The FMLA Leave Year is defined as the twelve- (12-) month period 15 measured forward from January 1 of the current calendar year.
-16 FMLA will be granted for: 17 1.
+4 21.5 Extension of of Leave: 5 If an extens ion of the leave is required, a request for the extension must be 6 submitted in n writing at least five (5) days in advance of the leave expiration 7 or as soon as practical.
+Consideration of an extension will be based on the 8 same criter ia as the original request.
+Failure to return to work at the 9 expiration o f the leave may result in termination.
+10 21.6 FAMILY AN ID MEDICAL LEAVE: 11 A. Eligil ble employees may take a maximum of twelve (12) weeks of 12 famil y and medical leave in their FMLA leave year.
+This leave may 13 be p aid if applicable leave is available or the leave may be unpaid.
+14 The FMLA Leave Year is defined as the twelve- (12-) month period 15 mea sured forward from January 1 of the current calendar year.
+16 FML A will be granted for: 17 1.
 The birth of a child and care for a child within twelve (12) 18 months following a birth.
 19 2.
 The placement of a child with the employee.
 Leave must be 20 taken within twelve months following placement.
-21 To care for the spouse, child, or parent of the employee who 22 has a "serious health condition".
+21 3.
+To care for the spouse, child, or parent of the employee who 22 has a "serious health condition".
 23 4.
 If the employee is unable to perform his or her own job 24 because of the employee's own serious health condition.
 25 5.
-Because of "any qualifying exigency" arising out of the fac 26 that the spouse, son, daughter, or parent of the employee is 27 on active duty, or has been notified of an impending call to 28 active duty status, in support of a contingency operation, as a 29 member of the reserves or a former retired reserve or regular 30 armed member.
+Because of "any qualifying exigency" arising out of the fact 26 that the spouse, son, daughter, or parent of the employee is 27 on active duty, or has been notified of an impending call to 28 active duty status, in support of a contingency operation, as a 29 member of the reserves or a former retired reserve or regular 30 armed member.

-B. An eligible employee who is the spouse, son, daughter, parent or next of kin of a covered servicemember, as defined by the FMLA, who is recovering from a serious illness or injury sustained in the line of duty on active is entitled to up to twenty-six (26) weeks of leave in a single 12-month period to care for the servicemember.
-This military caregiver leave is available during "a single 12-month period" during which an employee is entitled to a combined total of twenty-six (26) weeks of all types of FMLA leave.
+- Β. An eligible employee who is the spouse, son, daughter, parent or next of 1 2 kin of a covered servicemember, as defined by the FMLA, who is recovering from a serious illness or injury sustained in the line of duty on 3 active is entitled to up to twenty-six (26) weeks of leave in a single 12-4 month period to care for the servicemember.
+This military caregiver leave 5 is available during "a single 12-month period" during which an employee is 6 7 entitled to a combined total of twenty-six (26) weeks of all types of FMLA 8 leave. - If both the husband and wife are employed by the City, then the aggregate number of workweeks of leave to which both husband and wife may be entitled under this subsection may be limited to twenty-six (26) workweeks during the single 12-month period described in this subsection B if the leave is: - (i) leave under subsection B; or - (ii) a combination of leave under subsection A and leave described in B